gingerchien/gingerchien/README.md

 Machine Learning Engineer/ Quant Trader
 ---------------------------------------

 I am a solar renewables electrical engineer turned machine learning engineer.
 My passion is trading the financial markets particularly in futures and options.
-I am currently enrolled in Georgia Tech Online Master of Science in Computer Science program with an anticipated graduation date of May 2024.
+I am currently enrolled in Georgia Tech Online Master of Science in Computer Science program with an anticipated graduation date of August 2024.
 In the past few years, I have been honing my quant skills with learning various algorithmic and quant trading strategies which I will continually share and update here.

 * 🌍  I'm based in California
 * 🖥️  See my portfolio at [My LinkedIn](http://www.linkedin.com/in/ginger-chien-pe-4806b333/)